National Basketball League (1898–1904): Background & Debut

-The league debuted on December 1, 1898, with a game between the Trenton Nationals and the Hancock Athletic Association at Textile Hall in Philadelphia's Kensington section.
-The Nationals rallied in the second half to win, 21–19, before 900 fans.
+The league debuted on December 1, 1898, with a game between the Trenton Nationals and the Hancock Athletic Association at Textile Hall in Philadelphia's Kensington neighborhood.
+The Nationals rallied in the second half to win 21–19 in front of 900 fans.
+By New Year's Eve, Germantown and Hancock had both dropped out of the league.
+In March 1899, three players were suspended after playing in an exhibition game, which was a breach of contract.
+The Trenton Nationals, coached by Fred Cooper and led by early stars Al Cooper, Harry Stout, and Gus Endebrock, won the league's first championship with a record of 18-2.